GASPAREAN/lab4/README.md

 ### Task №4: Creating a Form `zad4.php`

 #### 1. Create a test with 3 questions using input, type radio, and input, type checkbox and ask for the user's name.
 Check the form completion and the options selected by the user.
 Display the results on the screen.

+The translated and modified report provides a clear overview of the project, instructions for running it, documentation on how to use the Validator class for form validation, and details on the tasks completed during the laboratory work.